kiegroup/droolsjbpm-integration/kie-maven-plugin/IntegrationTests.md

 To start with, a useful starting point would be to create, inside _it_ directory, vanilla maven module containing the definition of the kjar project to test, with defined version (i.e. without version' placeholder).
 After that, look at other tests and at _org.kie.maven.plugin.ittests.public class ITTestsUtils_ to see what kind of tests have already been implemented.
 If the scope of the integration test is only the successful packaging of the kjar, no test class is needed.
 At that phase the compilation and test execution can be done invoking standard maven commands from the root of the integration test module.
-Debug fomr IDE is also possible.
+Debug from IDE is also possible.
 Next step is to enable the integration test inside the invoker lifecycle; to do that

 1) add _invoker.properties_ file to the integration test